Wendy's Chili Recipe is the perfect dinner for a cold winter night! This make at-home copy cat recipe is easy to put together and super filling.

 Wendy’s Chili Copycat Recipe

-The perfect meal on these crazy cold Spokane nights.
-I am not sure how you are feeling about winter but I am already on a countdown to spring......dreaming of tulips, daffodils, green grass, and leaves on the trees.
+In other words, it’s the perfect meal on these crazy cold Spokane nights.
+I am not sure how you feel about winter, but every time it arrives, I begin my countdown to spring, dreaming of tulips, daffodils, green grass, and leaves on the trees.
 OK, Enough warm weather dreaming.

-This recipe can easily be spiced up a bit if you like spicier chili!
+You can easily spice this recipe up if you like spicier chili!

-Dave Thomas the founder of Wendy's fast food restaurant started serving chili in 1969.
-The year that the restaurants opened their doors in Columbus, Ohio.
+Dave Thomas, the founder of the iconic fast-food restaurant, started serving chili in 1969 in Columbus, Ohio.

-One thing I learned in researching Wendy's Chili is it is made with leftover burger patties at the end of the day.
+I learned in researching Wendy's Chili that the original recipe uses leftover burger patties at the end of the day.

 We hope you enjoy this copycat Wendy's chili recipe!

 Here is a quick overview of the simple ingredients needed to make an epic Wendy’s Chili!
 The printable recipe card at the bottom of the post includes specific measurements and step-by-step instructions.

 - Ground Beef